 As indicated above, the Company will focus on the development and transfer of "in licensing" leading technological processes for the manufacturing of high quality biopharmaceutical products.
-The business strategy being developed since 2005 is to target emerging, un-served markets with high potential for the Company's chosen product line by transferring technologies and know-how to pharmaceutical partners in various local markets worldwide.
+At the same time, the Company is evaluating the feasibility of implementing its new business model that calls for Contractual Research and Manufacturing Services offer through different and complementary subsidiaries.
 The markets that Viropro has chosen to focus on are South America (mainly Brazil), Northern Africa, and Asia (mainly India).